 The believer’s who are sick and wounded under the power of lust often do cry to God for help.
 Their darkened souls remember, in a sense, how far they have fallen.
 However, they are not delivered until they come to acknowledge their offense.
 Any self-help cures to deal with a sin-sick heart will never work.
 Healing and repentance, which mortifies sin, begins with confession.
 This is the only means of the removal of the sin that has allowed the flesh to capture the soul.

 Mortification prunes all the graces of God, and this makes room for them in our hearts so they may grow.
 The life and vigor of our spiritual lives consist in the vigor and flourishing of God’s grace in our hearts.
-My Dad used to be a wonderful gardener.
-However, he is in his late 80’s now and can no longer do that.
-The strip of land next to his house still resembles a garden somewhat, but instead of rows of tomato plants and corn and okra there are weeds.
-The fruit trees are still there, but now weeds instead of crops surround them.
-The ground is no longer tilled or fertilized.
-The contrast with the condition now with what it was only 5 years ago is striking.
-However, I know that if I or my brother or sister could move back to that area and take over that garden, things would change just as quickly.
+My Dad was a wonderful gardener.
+He died in 2010.
+In the last 5 years of his life he could no longer garden.
+The strip of land next to his house still resembled a garden somewhat, but instead of rows of tomato plants and corn and okra there were weeds.
+The fruit trees were still there, but weeds instead of crops surrounded them.
+The ground was no longer tilled or fertilized.
+The contrast with what I just described with the condition it was in only a few years earlier was striking.
+When we visited my parents back then I knew that all it would take was me or my brother or sister moving back to that area and taking over that garden.
+Then things would change just as quickly.
 We would till up the ground.
 We would eradicate the weeds and apply fertilizer.
 Then we could plant good crops and they would thrive because we would tend them with water, pruning, and harvesting.

 This is the duty of the Christian in the maintenance of the heart.
 Deliberate and active mortification of sin is necessary in order for the graces of the Spirit to grow in the heart.
 The believer who neglects this has a heart choked by weeds because sin is allowed to run free and his or her flesh rules their lives.
 He or she has a darkened soul.
 Even though they may indeed search for faith, love, and zeal, they will probably not be able to find any.
 By God’s grace, they may discover the weak and neglected remnants of them, but their hearts are so clogged with lusts, that they are of very little use to them.
 But now let the heart be cleansed by mortification of the weeds of lust being constantly and daily being rooted up!
 Let room be made for grace to thrive and flourish.
 Then will God’s grace act its part, and be ready for every use and purpose.